iasolb/Applied_Econometrics_FinalProject/README.md

 7. Copy the URL to your clipboard
 8. In terminal run: `git clone <url>`
 9. Check in Finder if your folder is there!

+### TO GET LATEST UPDATES UPDATES ONCE YOU HAVE THE REPOSITORY ON YOUR COMPUTER

+- Open Terminal
+- Navigate to Repository
+- run `git pull`